 While this is certainly a good thing, it only further complicates matters when it comes to calculating the cost of college.
 This is why we’ve compiled the following guide.
 What follows is a closer look at the various fees and living expenses that you’ll need to prepare for as you calculate the average cost of college per year.

 How Much Does College Really Cost?

 The Century Foundation goes on to report that many colleges and universities underestimate these expenses during the recruitment process.
-This means that students often enter into college unprepared for the real incidental costs of four to six years away from home.
+This means that students often enter into college unprepared for the real incidental costs of a four to six year bachelor’s degree program.

 Below, we outline some of the added costs on top of your basic tuition expenses.

 So what does the word “fees” actually refer to?
 What are you getting for your money?
 And how much of your money is going toward these mysterious fees.
 U.S. News & World Reportoffers a basic overview of the things you’re likely paying for.

 |Type of Fee

 |What is it Paying For?

 |Your fees may include some designated amount for an orientation weekend or other activities which could include meals, overnight housing, informational materials, university branded paraphernalia, and more.
 Orientation customs will vary by school, and therefore, so may associated fees.

 |Usually the most expensive line item included in the list of fees, campus fees can pay for all manner of resources including student activity centers, fitness facilities, infrastructural maintenance, security, and more.